Unity-Technologies/Graphics/.yamato/docs/readme.md

 # test platforms to generate jobs for
 test_platforms:
   - type: Standalone
-    extra_utr_flags: # specify additional utr flags to run for this project and test platform
+    utr_flags: # specify additional utr flags to run for this project and test platform
       - --some-extra-utr-flag
-    extra_utr_flags_build:
+    utr_flags_build:
       - --some-extra-utr-flag # additional utr flags for build (only available for standalone type)
     timeout: 3000 # overrides default timeout 1200 for all platforms which use this property in cmd files
     # timeout: # overrides default timeout per platform (for unspecified platforms, default is used)